-ANB020 is a potentially first-in-class antibody that inhibits the activity of IL-33 and is being developed to treat atopic diseases, including moderate-to-severe adult atopic dermatitis, severe adult peanut allergy and severe adult eosinophilic asthma.
+ANB020 is an antibody that inhibits the activity of IL-33 and is being developed to treat atopic diseases, including moderate-to-severe adult atopic dermatitis, severe adult asthma and severe adult peanut allergy.
 Despite the key role of IL-33 in atopic diseases, it has been historically difficult for other antibody technologies to generate a functional anti-IL-33 therapeutic agent.
 We believe ANB020 is the most advanced antibody therapeutic candidate in development targeting the IL-33 cytokine.
-We are currently conducting a Phase 1 trial of ANB020 in healthy volunteers in Australia under an approved CTN.
+We are conducting a Phase 1 trial of ANB020 in healthy volunteers in Australia under an approved CTN.